happy woman in blazer next to plant

 Talking about the company as a whole is good.
 But if you find yourself talking only about the company’s mission and not about the specific role, it’s usually a sign something’s missing.

-There isn’t one “correct” answer, but there are a few patterns that show up consistently in strong answers.
+There are a few patterns that show up consistently in strong answers.
 You’ll notice that each sample answer:

 1. Role-first interest